 Digital transformation runs anywhere from the corner shop using mobile payment methods to a new website for an organization that tracks the usage of the customers.
 It doesn’t need to be of a certain standard, but it is the process in which the focus is turned towards making the customer’s journey easier and how value can be delivered more efficiently.
-There is space for digital transformation in each business unit of an enterprise and each step of a supply chain, all to make the collaboration and efficiency of an organization better.
+There is space for digital transformation in each business unit of an enterprise and each step of a supply chain, all to improve the collaboration and efficiency of an organization.
 No-code and low-code platforms help encourage making these changes as they make the shift easier, faster, and more affordable.

-Digitalization in most cases in business refers to improving business processes, business functions, business operations, and more by leveraging the new technology the digital space provides.
+Digitalization, in most cases in business, refers to improving business processes, business functions, business operations, and more by leveraging the new technology the digital space provides.
 It allows new systems to be set up in the context of digitalization to make business easier and achieve any/ all benefits the business may have in mind.

 Digitalized businesses can lead to digital businesses and increased scope for business growth.
 On average, digitalization in this sense of the word is seen as the middle step toward digital transformation and the creation of digital revenue streams.

 All in all, digitization is the simple process of re-representing non-digital data in a digital format that can then be used by the computing system in a variety of ways and for different functions.
 Thus, in this whole process, nothing of the original document is lost.
-While in many cases the original item is destroyed to clear up space, in any case, it lives on in digital forms.
+While in many cases, the original item is destroyed to clear up space, in any case, it lives on in digital forms.

-Document generation software allows the design of document templates with placeholders that can be automatically populated with information from various data sources to generate a range of documents, such as purchase orders, invoices, contract agreements, proposals, quotes, and reports without the need to create and share any of them manually.
+Document generation software allows the design of document templates with placeholders that can be automatically populated with information from various data sources to generate a range of documents, such as purchase orders, invoices, contract agreements, proposals, quotes, and reports, without the need to create and share any of them manually.

-A hpaPaaS stands for ‘High-Performing Application Platform as a Service’.
+A hpaPaaS stands for ‘High-Performing Application Platform as a Service.’
 These platforms are an evolved version of aPaaS platforms that are focused on developer productivity and speed.
 HpaPaaS platforms provide rapid application development (RAD) features for development, deployment, and execution — in the cloud.

-As per Gartner, Hyperautomation deals with the application of advanced technologies, including intelligent business management software (iBPMS), artificial intelligence (AI) and machine learning (ML), to increasingly automate processes and augment humans.
-Hyperautomation extends across a range of tools that can be automated, but also refers to the sophistication of the automation (i.e., discover, analyze, design, automate, measure, monitor, reassess. )
+As per Gartner, Hyperautomation deals with the application of advanced technologies, including intelligent business management software (iBPMS), artificial intelligence (AI), and machine learning (ML), to increasingly automate processes and augment humans.
+Hyperautomation extends across a range of tools that can be automated but also refers to the sophistication of the automation (i.e., discover, analyze, design, automate, measure, monitor, reassess. )

 Also read: Hyperautomation – What, Why, and How?

-Low-code no-code development has tools to solve all the problems that were stated above.
+Low-code, no-code development has tools to solve all the problems that were stated above.
 While they are not the same as traditional app development, they help solve the problems the original app development systems create.
-While there are lots of tools that help in many different ways, LCNC at the core of it is software that helps create and enable new applications to help a business grow.
+While there are lots of tools that help in many different ways, LCNC, at the core of it, is software that helps create and enable new applications to help a business grow.

 These are software solutions that offer WYSIWYG (what you see is what you get) or only a low amount of code to create fully-functional business automation applications.
 While not all LCNC automation enables app development, some only help infrastructure, source management, data management, and more.
-But we’re not here to talk about the other benefits of LCNC, we are here to talk about how LCNC is the here and now of app development.
+But we’re not here to talk about the other benefits of LCNC; we are here to talk about how LCNC is the here-and-now of app development.